 - Fainting with excitement or during exercise

-In advanced cases, the lungs can fill up with water (also called pulmonary edema) or fluid can build up in their chest or abdominal cavity.
+In advanced cases, the lungs can fill up with water (also called pulmonary edema), or fluid can build up in the dog’s chest or abdominal cavity.
 Dogs can also experience a heart murmur that starts soft and gets louder as the years go by.
 This refers to an unusual sound heard when blood flowing through the heart is turbulent or abnormal.
 Often, there are no symptoms exhibited until the condition becomes advanced.

 For some dogs that have advanced valvular disease, but no symptoms, there are medications that the vet may prescribe for your dog.
 These include pimobendan, angiotensin-converting enzyme (ACE) inhibitors, and spironolactone.

 With advancing valvular disease, the body tries to compensate, which provokes physiologic changes in dogs.
-Some of those are useful, but at times, the body overproduces these physiologic changes and they become problematic.
+Some of those are useful, but at times, the body overproduces these physiologic changes, which can become problematic.
 The medications work in different ways to try to blunt or reduce adverse effects from what we would call excessive or abnormal physiologic changes.

-There are nutrition and dietary considerations too.
+There are nutrition and dietary considerations, too.
 But those recommendations are highly specific and should come from a vet.
 For instance, some vets may recommend a reduced-sodium diet.
-The Cummings School of Veterinary Medicine provides a list of lower-sodium dog foods for pets with heart issues.
+The Cummings School of Veterinary Medicine of Tufts University provides a list of lower-sodium dog foods for pets with heart issues.